Email Optimizer

 Is my photo uploaded anywhere when I use this tool?

-No. All compression happens locally in your browser using WebAssembly.
+No. All compression happens locally in your browser using WebAssembly, with a dedicated decoder handling HEIC files from iPhones.
 Your photo never leaves your device until you attach the compressed file to your email yourself.